Our aim is to ensure every child here at Boundary feels safe whenever they are in school.

 Diana Award Anti-Bullying Conference

-Our school is taking part in Anti-Bullying Week this term between Monday 14th–Friday 18th November 2016.
+Our school will taking part in Anti-Bullying Week this term between Monday 12th–Friday 16th November 2016.
 Anti-Bullying Week helps schools across England to shine a spotlight on bullying and encourage all children, teachers and parents to take action against bullying throughout the year.

 What can you do to support us to stop bullying and participate in Anti-Bullying Week?